ArchipelagoMW/Archipelago/worlds/ror2/docs/en_Risk of Rain 2.md

 Explore Mode:

   - Chests will continue to work as they did in Classic Mode, the difference being that each environment will have a set amount of items that can be sent out.
-In addition, shrines, radio scanners, newt shrines, and scavenger bags will need to be checked, depending on your settings.
+In addition, shrines, radio scanners, newt altars, and scavenger bags will need to be checked, depending on your settings.
   This mode also makes each environment an item.
 In order to access a particular stage, you'll need it to be sent in the multiworld.